Scarlets urge EPCR to reconsider postponement stance amid coronavirus quarantine

 The Welsh region are due to play their tournament opener at Bristol on December 11, just a day after finishing their 10-day quarantine period.

-The Scarlets have urged European Professional Club Rugby to reconsider their position on the rescheduling of Heineken Champions Cup matches with 32 of their players currently quarantining in Northern Ireland.
+The Scarlets have urged European Professional Club Rugby to reconsider its position on the rescheduling of Heineken Champions Cup matches with 32 of their players currently quarantining in Northern Ireland.

 A Scarlets statement said: “With the Welsh Government ruling that the squad that travelled to South Africa has to see out the full 10-day isolation period at a quarantine hotel outside of Belfast, Scarlets are urging European tournament organisers EPCR to reconsider their position on the rescheduling of matches.”